 - 24 to 48 hours later you take the second medicine (misoprostol).
 You will take it at home or a place you feel comfortable.

-- Discuss with the nurse, doctor or midwife what times to take the medicines to fit in with your daily schedule / life.
+- Discuss with the nurse, doctor or midwife what times to take the medicines to fit in with your day.

 - Have a support person/tangata tautoko with you and access to a telephone and transport in case you need advice or help.